DocFX/symfony-website-checklist/README.md

       - `git rev-parse refs/remotes/origin/master` (or any deployment branch)
       - `git checkout -f master` (or any deployment branch)
     - You have entities updated through deployment.
 Migrations if you're not alone, straight schema update if you are (see above).
+16. Start profiling your app:
+    - Use a free [BlackFire](https://www.blackfire.io/) environment (limited, if you're not an individual, consider buying a license) and profile your app.
+    - Use the Symfony profiler (`composer require --dev symfony/profiler-pack`) and take a look at:
+      - Your queries.
+You can reduce them to the minimum (between 0 and 1 per page) easily.
+      - Use Twig `{% cache 'your_key' ttl(600) %}{% endcache %}` for anything locally cachable.
+      - Otherwise, add caching to your controllers and models:
+        - Create a cache pool.
+        - Use it by memoizing your actions.
+17. Add expiration headers to anything that simply returns entities for a given HTTP request, give them at least 10 minutes, at best a day or more.
+18. Add validation headers to any complex action that has non-linear behaviour.
+19. Make sure you have resized all user-generated images with LiipImagineBundle (`composer require liip/imagine-bundle`).
+20. Make sure you have optimized **all** your theme images using [TinyPng](https://tinypng.com/).
+21. Make sure you have no remaining missing translations (`php bin/console debug:translation [your locale]`).

 ## 10. Dockerize your project